 This analysis makes obvious the importance of usability in a product’s life cycle.
-If a product is not usable for its users, then chances of its failure are high.
-Usability is an essential factor that plays a vital role in success of a product.
+If a product is not usable for its users, then the chances of its failure are high.
+Usability is an essential factor that plays a vital role in the success of a product.

-“A usable product is the one that benefits its users and meets the business objective of its creator. “
+“A usable product is one that benefits its users and meets the business objective of its creator. “

 Each component of usability needs to be part of the design process.

 It is not a thing that can be injected into a poor design to convert it into a usable experience overnight.
 It requires days and nights of effort to make a product usable while creating it.

 Try Interaction Design Foundation.
 IxDF offers online design courses that cover the entire spectrum of UX design, from foundational to advanced level.
 As a UX Design World reader, you get 25% off your first year of membership with the IxDF.